rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 ***Don't forget to assign your Pi-hole to your router's LAN DHCP!***

 ### 3. Add rules to your hosts file
-Only recommend this method when you have only few devices.
-If you have many devices, DNS method is more recommend.
+This method is only recommended if you have a small number of devices.
+If you have many devices the DNS method is preferred.
+Otherwise you would have to manually do this on each device that needs access to the server.

 {{% notice warning %}}
-**Don't** use this method if your environment have laptops, because this laptop will not able to connect the server when outside your LAN.
+If this method is used on a portable device like a laptop, it will not be able to connect to the server when outside your LAN.
 {{% /notice %}}

 Path for different OS: